Indonesia plays hardball with smartphone manufacturers

 Local content could include design through intellectual property fees in addition to manufacturing of handsets, Rudiantara said.
 He declined to give further details on the way the percentage of local content would be calculated.

-Around a fifth of local content would have to be research and development, meaning companies would need to have a design development center in addition to manufacturing, said Industry Minister Saleh Husin.
+Around a fifth of local content would have to be research and development, meaning companies would need to have a design development centre in addition to manufacturing, said Industry Minister Saleh Husin.

 Critics of the ‘Made in Indonesia’ rule, including the American Chamber of Commerce, say the requirement is confusing and could increase costs, restrict access to technology and violate World Trade Organization (WTO) obligations.